Swathi-1999/devops/YUM_on_Ubuntu/Readme.md

 # Installation of YUM on UBUNTU Instance

 The YUM is a package management utility for Red Hat based systems such as RHEL or CentOS.
 It is mainly used to manage RPM packages.
 Ubuntu has its own package management system.
 The equivalent tool for Ubuntu is apt, this is used to install or manage packages on Ubuntu.

 **Steps to install YUM on UBUNTU instance, they are:**

-1. First update the apt package manager.
+1. First update the **apt** package manager.

+       sudo apt update -y

     ![Alt text](https://github.com/Protontech-1803/devops/blob/master/YUM_on_Ubuntu/YUM_on_Ubuntu-PNG/Update_apt.png)

-2. To install yum and other tools for the creation of a repo, install the yum-utils using apt.
+2. To install yum and other tools for the creation of a repo, install the **yum-utils** using apt.

     ![Alt text](https://github.com/Protontech-1803/devops/blob/master/YUM_on_Ubuntu/YUM_on_Ubuntu-PNG/Install_YUM.png)